Sahara desert camp- it this the way to experience Morocco’s desert ?

 “The Sahara, like all abstract, vast spaces, is a dream.
 One vast mirage, the grandeur, the enormity of which fires the imagination in one’s memory after the physical impact is over.
 The desert is something you shrink from while in its presence, but which you remember nostalgically after it is all over.”
 Hoyningen Huene

 And did we mention the Draa Valley, a caravan highway for centuries, where the river is flanked by one of the largest palm groves in the world along with Biblical villages and century old kasbahs ?
-Then, is it impossible to experience the desert in a Sahara luxury camp at Erg Chebbi ?
-Not at all.
-Your travel planner can suggest a more distant camp, deep in the dunes.
+In conclusion, you generally get better value for money for a tent in the dunes of Erg Chebbi, but these dunes tend to get more cramped, peppered with desert camps and quad / buggy riders wherever you look.

 IS MOROCCO’S DESERT SAFE ?